coliff/bootstrap-5-migrate-tool/README.md

 It's not perfect, but it can save you a lot of time.

+## Features

+- Replaces all the Bootstrap 4 class names with the renamed Bootstrap 5 class names
+- Replaces deprecated components (such as `.jumbotron` and `.media`) with utility classes
+- Updates all Bootstrap v4 CDN links (jsdelivr.net and stackpath.bootstrapcdn.com) to latest version of Bootstrap v5

 ## Usage

 Clone this repo and then run the following command: